Task #2045: API design and language bindings

 Expose the mdrun bindings to the Python interface.
 Imports workflow.py

 and context.py from 0.0.7.4 tagged release of external project at

 https://github.com/kassonlab/gmxapi with minimal modifications.

-#5 Updated by Eric Irrgang 10 months ago
+#5 Updated by Eric Irrgang over 1 year ago

 - Description updated (diff)